 The College Programs

-Four unique undergraduate programs have been developed at St Michael’s: Celtic Studies, Christianity and Culture, Mediaeval Studies, and the recently added, Book and Media Studies Program.
+Four unique undergraduate programs have been developed at St Michael’s: Celtic Studies, Christianity and Culture, Mediaeval Studies, and Book and Media Studies Program.
 Each of the College programs involves a number of faculty at the College and the majority of courses from these programs are taught on the USMC campus.
-Philosophy courses at St Michael’s constitute a distinctive program drawn from the curriculum of the Department of Philosophy of the University of Toronto.
-Nearly all of these courses are taught by members of the Department based at the

 One of the main objectives of the John M. Kelly Library is to acquire resources and provide an instructional level of support for all of these programs.
 A significant proportion of the overall acquisitions budget is allocated to these areas as the Library works at building collections that support undergraduate, and most graduate instruction, as well as sustained independent study.